 The Northvale Public School Staff provides a quality education to students in kindergarten through eighth grade.
 Since students begin kindergarten at varying stages of developmental readiness, our primary grades’ curriculum stresses listening, speaking, following directions, letters, sounds, sight words and word families, hand writing, and fine and gross motor activities.
 We utilize the Zaner-Bloser Handwriting Program at grades two and three.
 The Handwriting Without Tears Program continues to create very positive results at the kindergarten and first grade levels.
 Kindergarten begins an introduction to numbers 1-20, addition, subtraction, shape recognition, money, and time: clocks and calendars.
 Among many other things, the first year of school is about learning to get along in a group and how to develop the necessary skills for reading, as well as written expression.

 In the first grade, our Language Arts program is literature-based and focuses on comprehension, decoding skills, and daily writing.
 Students use manipulatives as they learn basic concepts.
 Reasoning, problem solving and independence are stressed in all areas.
 Science and Social Studies focus on the students’ immediate world.

 In second grade, reading comprehension is a major goal.Students learn word analysis using phonetic and structural skills as well as parts of speech, punctuation, spelling and types of sentences.In Math, students learn place value, multiplication and division facts, and liquid and linear measurement.
 In Social Studies, students examine neighborhoods and communities in the United States.They learn about the world around them by studying maps, globes, and culture.

 In third, fourth, and fifth grade multiplication and division are the focus of Math, and in Science, students study sound, energy, the solar system, simple machines, and the community of living things.
 In preparation for their transition to middle school, students are called upon to develop increasingly higher organizational skills such as time management, responsibility for work, and respect for people and their community.
 Throughout the elementary journey, students also develop their love for Art, Technology, Music, and Physical Education.
 They participate in many enriching activities and the Parent Teacher Organization sponsors a variety of assembly programs that reinforce the concepts being taught in all curricular areas.

 In Math, the students continue to work with decimals, fractions and percentages, as well as expanding on traditional mathematic operations as they prepare for Pre-Algebra and Algebra in the seventh and eighth grades.
 In Science, they study geology, earth, life, and physical science.
 Sixth grade students, parents, and teachers take a three-day trip to the Greenkill Outdoor Education Center for a hands-on approach to outdoor-environmental education.

-Students in sixth grade Social Studies begin the year learning about the methods employed by archeologists to uncover the past.
+Students in sixth grade Social Studies begin the year learning about the methods employed by archaeologists to uncover the past.
 From there, they travel through time examining human development, starting with early humans who were hunter and gatherers, and ending with the age of global encounters and the expansion of empires.
 Authentic tasks, performances, publications, interdisciplinary activities, and discussions of current events are incorporated throughout the year to extend learning beyond the classroom.